 Often when recruiting, employers select apprentices with prior experience as a support worker

 You will be required:

 You will be allocated a Skills & Development Coach who will support and guide you for the duration of your apprenticeship.
 The apprenticeship programme will be delivered as blended learning.
 Blended learning is a combination of both online and face to face delivery.
 You will need to have good internet access and a suitable device such as a smart phone, laptop, or tablet to work on.
 Microsoft Teams is used for coaching sessions and ZOOM is currently used for taught sessions.
 Please discuss accessibility with your employer as these applications are required, in order for you to complete your training.

 It usually take 18 months to complete this apprenticeship during which you will participate in training, development and on-going review activities.
 These typically include:

-Dynamic Training will support you to complete the Level 3 Diploma in allied health profession support during the on-programme phase of your apprenticeship.
+Dynamic Training will support you to complete the Level 3 Diploma in Healthcare Support (allied health profession therapy support pathway) during the on-programme phase of your apprenticeship.

 Your apprenticeship will cover values, behaviours and provide knowledge and core skills for: